Machi Picchu. Inca Trail trek 4 days

 Following a nice mountaineer breakfast, we all packed our daypacks and slowly got ready to leave.

-During the same time, the Sherpas packed the dining tent, the kitchen tent, and all the tents used by us.
+During the same time, the Sherpas packed the dining tent, the kitchen tent, and all the tents we used.
 All assembled in different HUGE backpacks and set off for today’s hike.

 Everything before I have my shoes tied and daypack in a ready-to-go position.
 Amazing, I feel a bit spoiled.